interterror/PowerManager/README.md

 1. Let it run in the browser on your server.
 2. Set CRON or TASK to run php scripts ajax_scan.php (for rules evaluation), and ajax_scan.php?task=snapshot (to save data to db).

-BUGS TO WATCH OUT:

-1. Updating larger amount of graphs results in browser crash from time to time.
-I disabled graphs updating on client where data saving is enabled (can be changed in config-database.php, parameter disableGraphUpdateWhenSaving).
-Until I find out whats causing this, I recommend reviewing graphs from separate client.

 TO-DO: